 The Arisaka Rifle: A Symbol of Japanese Tenacity in the Jungles of Papua New Guinea

 The Type 99 Arisaka rifle, synonymous with the Imperial Japanese Army during World War II, became a ubiquitous sight amidst the dense jungles and rugged terrain of Papua New Guinea.
 This bolt-action rifle, chambered in 7.7x58mm Arisaka, was the standard infantry weapon for Japanese soldiers.
-This particular rifle, now deactivated in compliance with Western Australian legislation, carries a unique history as a captured relic from the battlefields of Papua New Guinea, brought back by a Western Australian soldier.
+This particular rifle carries a unique history as a captured relic from the battlefields of Papua New Guinea, brought back by a Western Australian soldier.

 In the sweltering heat and humidity of New Guinea, the Arisaka proved to be a reliable and robust weapon, capable of withstanding the harsh conditions of jungle warfare.